-Decades of defense manpower analyses by the Forces and Resources Policy Center (FRP) have helped military leaders manage recruiting and retention crises, the transition to an all-volunteer force, the post–Cold War drawdown, and the post–9/11 buildups.
+Decades of defense manpower analyses by the Forces and Resources Policy Program (FRP) have helped military leaders manage recruiting and retention crises, the transition to an all-volunteer force, the post–Cold War drawdown, and the post–9/11 buildups.
 FRP's ongoing projects in many areas—including the career development of military and civilian personnel; individual and unit readiness; family support, reintegration, and quality-of-life programs; and military health policy—are broadly applicable to U.S., allied, and partner forces.

 To ensure that defense personnel remain highly capable and present the right mix of skills across the military, civilian, and contractor workforces, force managers need to recruit, train, retain, and justly compensate high-performing personnel while offering opportunities for advancement.
 FRP assesses the cost-effectiveness of current policies and the need for changes to meet personnel requirements amid a growing demand for specialized skills.